-- 1.2.4.1 Lot creation in the RURAL RESIDENTIAL designation will generally be restricted to single residential dwelling lots that meet the infill lot criteria. - 1.2.4.2 Where a larger vacant area has been included in the RURAL RESIDENTIAL designation, development by plan of subdivision may be considered in accordance with the policies of Section 6. - 1.2.4.3 Development that will extend the municipal road system will be discouraged.
+- 4.5.4.1 Lot creation in the RURAL RESIDENTIAL designation will generally be restricted to single residential dwelling lots that meet the infill lot criteria. - 4.5.4.2 Where a larger vacant area has been included in the RURAL RESIDENTIAL designation, development by plan of subdivision may be considered in accordance with the policies of Section 6. - 4.5.4.3 Development that will extend the municipal road system will be discouraged.
 However, subdivision development with an internal road may be considered where the topography, vegetation, soil type, drainage characteristics and property shape are such that a subdivision would be more in keeping with the rural development principles of this Plan than would linear development along the existing road network.
-In such cases, lot sizes would be determined in accordance with Section 6. - 1.2.4.4 Agreements contemplated by Section 51(26) of the Planning Act.
-RSO 1990, may be used in the case of either subdivision or severance applications to ensure compliance with conditions of approval.
+In such cases, lot sizes would be determined in accordance with Section 6.

-- 1.2.4.5 Site plan control may be used in the case of either subdivision or severance applications to ensure compliance with detailed siting issues raised by Provincial Ministries and agencies or the Council. - 1.2.4.6 Small scale home businesses are expected to occur as home occupations.
+- 4.5.4.4 Agreements contemplated by Section 51(26) of the Planning Act.
+RSO 1990, may be used in the case of either subdivision or severance applications to ensure compliance with conditions of approval. - 4.5.4.5 Site plan control may be used in the case of either subdivision or severance applications to ensure compliance with detailed siting issues raised by Provincial Ministries and agencies or the Council. - 4.5.4.6 Small scale home businesses are expected to occur as home occupations.
 Such uses may be recognized where they would be at a scale consistent with existing uses, and where there would be no nuisance effects on surrounding properties, no significant environmental effects, and no significant increase in traffic generation.
 Site plan control may be used in cases where any development of this type is approved by Council.

-Simcoe Mod 31 Tioga area has developed over the years as a rural residential community.
+- 4.5.4.7 The Tioga area has developed over the years as a rural residential community.
 The area has developed primarily by registered plan of subdivision, focused on the existing public school and the recreational and environmental features of the Pine River.
-A build out of the community is anticipated, and will be subject to the following:

-development will consist of residential development and will continue to be serviced on private individual water and sewer facilities;

-lot sizes will be determined in accordance with the applicable policies of Sections 6 and 8.11, but will generally reflect the lot size characteristics of the existing development;

-appropriate pedestrian, road and open space linkages within and between the subdivisions will be provided; and where public infrastructure is being provided, development will occur by registered plan of subdivision.

-1.1.1.1 Any commercial development in the Tioga area will require the approval of an Official Plan amendment.
+A build out of the community is anticipated, and will be subject to the following: - a. development will consist of residential development and will continue to be serviced on private individual water and sewer facilities; - b. lot sizes will be determined in accordance with the applicable policies of Sections 6 and 8.11, but will generally reflect the lot size characteristics of the existing development; - c. appropriate pedestrian, road and open space linkages within and between the subdivisions will be provided; and - d. where public infrastructure is being provided, development will occur by registered plan of subdivision. - 4.5.4.8 Any commercial development in the Tioga area will require the approval of an Official Plan amendment.

-1.1.2 Special Exemptions
+4.5.5 Special Exemptions

-In effect, OMB the West Half of Lot 19, Concession 3, Part of the East Half of Lot 19, Concession 3, and Part of the letter May 1, 2000 If of Lot 18, Concession 3, Tosorontio (Schedule A6)
+In effect, OMB letter May 1, 2000

+4.5.5.1 Part of the West Half of Lot 19, Concession 3, Part of the East Half of Lot 19, Concession 3, and Part of the East Half of Lot 18, Concession 3, Tosorontio (Schedule A6)